jderochervlk/fp-tsm/README.md

 These are docs for the original `fp-ts` which should cover what you need to use `fp-tsm`.

+New docs are under development for `fp-tsm`.
+I'm hoping to eventually just use JSR for docs.

 **Disclaimer**.
 Teaching functional programming is out of scope of this project, so the documentation assumes you already know what FP is.

 - [Docs](https://gcanti.github.io/fp-ts)